kanootoko/digitalModel_provision/README.md

   *target_s_divider*, *coeff_multiplier*.
 * **/api/provision/aggregated**: returns the aggregated provision value.
 Takes parameters by query.
-You can set: `social_group` for social group or "all", `service` for service or "all", `living_situation` for living_situation or "all", `location` for district, municipality or house (format: latitude,longitude). `location` can be also "inside_\<district\>" to list all of the municipalities inside the given district
+You can set: `social_group` for social group or "all", `service` for service or "all", `living_situation` for living_situation or "all", `location` for district, municipality or house (format: latitude,longitude). `location` can be also "inside_\<district\>" to list all of the municipalities inside the given district.
 * **/api/provision/alternative**: returns alternative provi sion aggregation value for a given parameters.
 You can set: `social_group` for social group or "all", `service` for service or "all", `living_situation` for living_situation or "all", `location` for district, municipality or house (format: latitude,longitude). `location` can be also "inside_\<district\>" to list all of the municipalities inside the given district.
-  You can also set `return_debug_info` parameter to get results of inner calculations
+  You can also set `return_debug_info` parameter to get results of inner calculations.
 * **/api/provision/ready/houses**: returns the list of already aggregated by houses provision values.
   Takes parameters by query.
 You can set `social_group`, `service`, `living_situation` or `house` parameter to specify the request.
 * **/api/provision/ready/districts**: returns the list of already aggregated by districts provision values.
   Takes parameters by query.
 You can set `social_group`, `service`, `living_situation` or `district` parameter to specify the request.
 * **/api/provision/ready/municipalities**: returns the list of already aggregated by municipalities provision values.
   Takes parameters by query.
 You can set `social_group`, `service`, `living_situation` or `municipality` parameter to specify the request.
-* **/api/provision_v3/ready**: returns the list of calculated service types with the number of them
+* **/api/provision_v3/ready**: returns the list of calculated service types with the number of them.
-* **/api/provision_v3/services**: returns the list of conctere services with their provision evaluation
+* **/api/provision_v3/services**: returns the list of conctere services with their provision evaluation.
-* **/api/provision_v3/prosperity**: returns the prosperity value of a service type for a given social froup in a given location (district or municipality)
+* **/api/provision_v3/prosperity**: returns the prosperity value of a service type for a given social froup in a given location (district or municipality).
+* **/api/provision_v3/prosperity/municipalities**: returns the prosperity value of municipalities.
+If social_group is set to 'all', the mean significance is used for calculations. if `district` is set, returns prosperity of municipalities of a given district.
+* **/api/provision_v3/prosperity/districts**: returns the prosperity value of districts.
+If `social_group` is set to 'all', the mean significance is used for calculations.
 * **/api/list/social_groups**: returns list of social groups.
 If you specify a city_function and/or living_situation,
-  only relative social groups will be returned
+  only relative social groups will be returned.
 * **/api/list/city_functions**: returns a list of city functions.
 If you specify a social_group and/or living_situation,
-  only relative city functions will be returned
+  only relative city functions will be returned.
 * **/api/list/services**: returns a list of services.
 If you specify a social_group and/or living_situation,
-  only relarive services will be returned
+  only relarive services will be returned.
 * **/api/list/living_situations**: returns a list of living situations.
 If you specify a social_group and/or city_function,
-  only relative living situations will be returned
+  only relative living situations will be returned.
 * **/api/relevance/social_groups**: returns a list of social groups.
 If you specify city_function as a parameter, the output will be limited to social groups relevant to this city function, and significane will be returned for each of them.
 If you specify both city_function and living_situation, then intensity will be returned too.